crpmax/mc-bots/README.md

 - ✅ Set connection delay
 - ✅ Set messages or commands on join
 - ✅ Generate random or real looking nicknames or load from file
-- ✅ Online (premium) account support with login using Microsoft OAuth - only for migrated accounts
+- ✅ Online (premium) account support with login using Microsoft
 - ✅ Control all or selected bots

 ## 📖 Usage